DemonInTheCloset/scripts/README.md

 ### Newsboat Reload Notify

-Reload newsboat urls and use dunst to send a notification if there are any new articles.
+Reload newsboat urls and use send a notification if there are any new articles.

 #### Usage